amanjotkaur06/Inductionprogramme/README.md

 • Er Ravinder Garg ( Chief Engineer at Municipal corporation, Ludhiana)
 • Er Rakesh Kumar - GNDEC alumni ( Batch 1991 ) ADC Ludhiana
 - Vote of thanks by Dr. K.S.Mann , HOD IT
+ ## 2:00 to 4:00
+ Department Visit

+ # Day 2
+ ## 9:30 to 11:30
+ English and Maths proficiency Test
+ ## 1:00 onwards
+ - Buddy4study team Presentation
+ - Exper lecture by Dr. Arshdeep Singh on " Food : A Pivotal Role in student's wellness "

+# Day 3
+## 9:30 to 11: 30
+- Expert lecture by Dr. Jaswinder Singh ( Incharge of IAPT )
+## 11:30 to 1 :30
+- Expert Lecture by Dr. Priya Darshni on " Universal Human Values"